abhilashjp/lookupapp/docs/einvoicing/Zatca-saudi-arabia.md

 ## Overview
 The Zakat, Tax and Customs Authority is responsible for the implementation of Einvoicing in the Kingdom of Saudi Arabia.
 The regulations governing E-Invoicing in KSA were issued by the Board of Directors of the Zakat on December 4, 2020.
 The implementation included 2 phases
 Phase 1 known as 'Generation Phase', started from 4th December 2021 and phase 2 known as 'Integration Phase' started from 1st January 2023.
+Einvoicing is usually referred to as FATOORA in KSA.

 In phase 2, the relevant businesses must integrate their systems with the Tax Authority's system in order to obtain a clearance for Tax Invoices (including the corresponding debit and credit notes) and report the transactions for which Simplified Tax Invoices (including the corresponding debit and credit notes) have been issued.